Hanaedu/hanaedu.github.io/README.md

-# DataToVis
+# Hanaedu.id

-From Data to Visualizations and Insights

-## Getting started
-DataToVis makes data analytics amazingly simple for everyone.
+The choice for your higher education

-Contact: datatovis@gmail.com
+Contact: hanaedu.id@gmail.com